logo

 The whole procedure normally takes 10-20 minutes.

 As soon as the LEEP is over, you can go home.
 Bleeding is minimal, as the LEEP tool seals your blood vessels during the cell removal process.
-If there is bleeding, Dr. McBride applies a medication that stops it.
+If there is bleeding, the provider applies a medication that stops it.

 Depending on the extent of your LEEP, for a few days through a few weeks, you may have to avoid: